-The health plan's Chief Medical Director and any supporting Medical Directors (including a behavioral health Medical Director) must have an active, unencumbered license in accordance with the health plan's state laws and regulations.
-The CMD will oversee and be responsible for the proper provision of core benefits and services to members, the Quality Program, the Medical Management Programs, and the Grievance System.
+Chief Medical The health plan's Chief Medical Director and any supporting Medical Directors Director/Medical (including a behavioral health Medical Director) must have an active, Director(s) unencumbered license in accordance with the health plan's state laws and regulations.
+The CMD will oversee and be responsible for the proper provision of core benefits and services to members, the Quality Program, the Population Health and Clinical Operations Programs, and the Grievance System.

-Quality VP/Director The VP/Director of Quality is a registered nurse or other qualified person with experience in health care, data analysis, barrier analysis, and project management as it relates to improving the clinical quality of care and quality of service provided to the members.
-The Quality VP/Director reports to identified executive leadership and is responsible for directing the activities of the quality staff in monitoring and auditing the health plan's health care delivery system, including, but not limited to, internal processes and procedures, provider network(s), service quality, and clinical quality.
+[ Quality VP/Director The VP/Director of Quality is a registered nurse, or other qualified person, with experience in health care, data analysis, barrier analysis, and project management as it relates to improving the clinical quality of care and quality of service provided to the members.
+The Quality VP/Director reports to identified executive leadership and is responsible for directing the activities of the quality staff in monitoring and auditing the plan's health care delivery system, including, but not limited to, internal processes and procedures, provider network(s), service quality, and clinical quality.
 The Quality VP/Director assists the senior executive staff, both clinical and non-clinical, in overseeing the activities of the operations to meet the goal of providing health care services that improve the health status and health outcomes of its members.
 Additionally, the Quality VP/Director coordinates the Quality Improvement Committee proceedings in conjunction with the Chief Medical Director; supports corporate initiatives through participation on committees and projects as requested; reviews statistical analysis of clinical, service, and utilization data; and recommends performance improvement initiatives while incorporating best practices as applicable.
-Quality Managers The Quality Managers are registered nurses.
-Quality Managers are responsible for management and oversight of quality and performance monitoring.
-The responsibilities include working with multiple departments to establish objectives, policies, and strategies; assure quality initiatives focused on improving operational and program efficiencies; focus on initiatives to improve member outcomes; develop systematic processes and structures that will assure quality; and the commitment to enabling quality improvements.
-Quality Improvement Quality Improvement Coordinators (QICs) are highly trained clinical staff with significant experience in a health care setting and experience with data analysis and/or project management.
+Quality The Quality Managers are registered nurses.
+Quality Managers are responsible Managers for management and oversight of quality and performance monitoring.
+Their responsibilities include working with multiple departments to establish objectives, policies, and strategies; assure quality initiatives focused on improving operational and program efficiencies; focus on initiatives to improve member outcomes; develop systematic processes and structures that will assure quality; and ensure Magnolia's commitment to enabling quality improvements.
+Quality Improvement Coordinator Quality Improvement Coordinators (QICs) are highly trained clinical staff with significant experience in a health care setting and experience with data analysis and/or project management.
 At least one of the health plan's QICs is a registered nurse.
 The QIC's scope of work includes data collection for various quality improvement studies and activities; development and implementation of initiatives to improve HEDIS rates; conducting year round targeted medical record retrieval, data entry, and abstraction in the HEDIS User Interface (HUI) system; and performing duties as assigned during the annual HEDIS hybrid project.
-A QIC may specialize in one area of the quality process or may be crosstrained across several areas.
+A QIC may specialize in one area of the quality process or may be crosstrained in several areas.
 The QICs collaborate with other departments as needed to implement improvement initiatives as identified through the health plan's quality improvement activities.
+Provider Partnership Provider Partnership Associates (PPAs) are highly trained clinical staff with Associate significant experience in a health care setting and experience with data analysis and/or project management.
+At least one of the health plan's PPAs is a registered nurse.
+The PPA's scope of work includes conducting onsite provider visits for HEDIS education, acting as a liaison between the provider and health plan to ensure a coordinated effort in improving financial and quality performance, data analysis and implementation of improvement activities, supplying status updates for providers regarding incentive agreements, and conducting annual medical record review audits.